mpi4py/mpi4py/docs/source/mpi4py.futures.rst

 ------------

-Recalling the issues related to the lack of support for dynamic process managment features in MPI implementations, :mod:`mpi4py.futures` supports an alternative usage pattern where Python code (either from scripts, modules, or zip files) is run under command line control of the :mod:`mpi4py.futures` package by passing :samp:`-m mpi4py.futures` to the :program:`python`
+Recalling the issues related to the lack of support for dynamic process management features in MPI implementations, :mod:`mpi4py.futures` supports an alternative usage pattern where Python code (either from scripts, modules, or zip files) is run under command line control of the :mod:`mpi4py.futures` package by passing :samp:`-m mpi4py.futures` to the :program:`python`